auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_02.md

 ### Sample Input and Output

-Write a program that prompts the user to enter the minutes (e.g., 1 billion), and displays the maximum number of years and remaining days for the minutes.
+Write a program that prompts the user to enter the minutes (e.g., 1 billion) and displays the maximum number of years and remaining days for the minutes.
 For simplicity, assume that a year has 365 days.

 ```
 Enter the number of minutes: 1000000000